goto-lang/goto-spec/README.md

 ### Go Expression
 **Status:** ⛔️ Not Implemented

 In Goto, the `go` keyword can be used as an expression.
-It returns stateful
+It returns a channel-like 'state' for each return value of the original function.
+A 'state' object blocks when receiving before its value was written and returns its inner value on all subsequent receives without blocking.

 ```goto
 // Under the hood, the returned value is not a channel but a 'state' that returns the last received value